SampleEnvironment/SECoP/protocol/specification/intro.rst

 - The protocol should be defined in way that allows a maximum **compatibility**:
   Newer and older versions of the syntax should be compatible.

-- The protocol should be defined in a way that allows maximum **flexibility**:
-  A simple (= with minimal features) ECS implementation should be able to communicate with a complex SEC node (with a lot of features), and an ECS with a rich number of features should be able to cope with a simple SEC node, implementing only a minimum number of features/functionality.
+- The protocol should be defined in a way that allows maximum **flexibility**: A simple (= equipped with minimal functionality) ECS implementation should be able to communicate with a complex SEC node (with wide-ranging functionality), and an ECS with extensive functionality should be able to deal with a simple SEC node that implements only a minimum of features.